 CAREER PATHS OF GRADUATES

 Our MLA alumni work in positions and industries ranging from public agencies to private firms and non-profit groups.
-Employers include the National Park Service and municipal parks and planning departments in metro Denver and Colorado’s mountain communities.
-Graduates also enter positions with respected local design firms such as Civitas, Inc., and Wenk Associates, as well as nationally based firms such as Hargreaves Associates, AECOM, Design Workshop, OLIN, and Raymond Jungles.
-Several alumni are principals and senior associates in these prominent firms.
-Alumni also joined faculty at respected landscape architecture programs across the country, including Colorado State, Iowa State, and Kansas State universities.
-Finally, innovative and entrepreneurial students have started their own landscape architecture and design build companies, or have used their design skills to create jobs that suit their unique passions.
+Employers include the National Park Service and municipal parks and planning departments in metro Denver and Colorado’s mountain communities and across the nation.
+Graduates also enter positions with top local and regional design firms such as Civitas, Inc., Wenk Associates and Norris Design as well as national and international firms such as Hargreaves Associates, RNL, AECOM, Design Workshop, OLIN, Peter Walker Partners, and Snohetta.
+Many of these firms are interdisciplinary and renowned for their unique approaches to diverse projects.
+Several alumni hold leadership positions in these prominent firms.
+Alumni also joined faculty at respected landscape architecture programs across the country, including the University of Illinois, Colorado State, Iowa State, Arizona State, Kansas State and Pennsylvania State universities.
+Finally, innovative and entrepreneurial students have started their own landscape architecture and design build companies, or have used their design skills to create opportunities, positions and jobs that suit their unique passions and interests.

-Students have extensive opportunities for civic engagement, including paid internships at the college’s Colorado Center for Community Development (CCCD) and the Learning Landscapes program whose mission is to build public places that support the well-being of children through increased exercise, access to open space and community gathering places, experiencing and working in gardens, and more.
+Students have extensive opportunities for civic engagement, including paid internships at the college’s Colorado Center for Community Development (CCCD), providing diverse opportunities to work directly with and in communities across the state, and the unique and ground-breaking Learning Landscapes program whose mission is to build public places that support the well-being of children through increased exercise, access to open space and community gathering places, experiencing and working in gardens, and more.
 At 96 schoolyards and counting, Learning Landscapes has provided Denver's children with great places to play.

 The practice of landscape architecture is now global, and this department is a leader in providing international study opportunities.

-Dual degree with Tongji University in Shanghai, China.
-This prestigious program is unique for MLA students in the United States.
-Selected MLA students from CU Denver spend two semesters at Tongji University and MLA students from Tongji spend two semesters at CU Denver in a direct one-to-one student exchange.
-Students who participate in the program take rigorous courses, write a thesis, and participate in an internship experience; they graduate with MLA degrees from both CU Denver and Tongji University and enter the workforce with valuable international experience and connections.
+- Opportunities to develop international partnerships with our diverse body of international and domestic students, and travel study courses offered annually.
+The department offers an exchange program with Tongji University in Shanghai, China.
+Selected MLA students from CU Denver may spend up to two semesters at Tongji University and MLA students from Tongji may spend up to two semesters at CU Denver.
+Students who participate in the program take rigorous courses and may participate in an internship experience; they enter the profession with valuable international experience and connections.

-R O O T is the student run landscape architecture journal.
-We have published four volumes since its inception, and it received an honorable mention in the national competition for the Douglas Haskell Award for Student Journals in 2011.
+- R O O T is the student-run landscape architecture journal.
+We have published seven volumes since its inception, and it received an honorable mention in the national competition for the Douglas Haskell Award for Student Journals in 2011.

-Student organizations include our Student Chapter of the American Society of Landscape Architecture (ASLA), the Urban Horticulture Club, and Sigma Lambda Alpha, the landscape architecture national honor society.
+- Student organizations include Student Chapter of the American Society of Landscape Architects (ASLA), the Urban Horticulture Club, and Sigma Lambda Alpha, the landscape architecture national honor society.